devopsclouds/devops/kubernetesdoc.md

 NodePort ñ This makes the service accessible on a static port on each Node in the cluster.
 This means that the service can handle requests that originate from outside the cluster.
 LoadBalancer ñ The service becomes accessible externally through a cloud provider's load balancer functionality.
 GCP, AWS, Azure, and OpenStack offer this functionality.
 The cloud provider will create a load balancer, which then automatically routes requests to your Kubernetes Service

+Port exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.
+TargetPort is the port on which the service will send requests to, that your pod will be listening on.
+Your application in the container will need to be listening on this port also.
+NodePort exposes a service externally to the cluster by means of the target nodes IP address and the NodePort.
+NodePort is the default setting if the port field is not specified.

 node port
 apiVersion: v1
 kind: Service